-After my preliminary research into cross channel experience, and reading many articles about London stores, I had high hopes but returned rather disappointed.
+After our preliminary research into cross channel experience, and reading many articles about London stores, we had high hopes but returned rather disappointed.
 It seems that many of the innovative technologies that could make a great impact on shopping convenience have not been thought all the way through.
-At almost every store I visited (including other brands/retailers not listed here), I encountered at least one piece of broken technology.
+At almost every store we visited (including other brands/retailers not listed here), we encountered at least one piece of broken technology.

-I saw cross channel service best practices, but I found just as many gaps in a seamless consumer journey.
-I have the impression that highly useful, if a tad unexciting, cross channel experience like Nike’s iPods have the potential to truly make a difference.
-Interactive video walls like Asics’, on the other hand, are impressive and exciting, but seem to serve PR purposes more so than consumers’ shopping experience.
+We saw cross channel service best practices, but we found just as many gaps in a seamless consumer journey.
+We have the impression that highly useful, if a tad unexciting, cross channel experience like Nike’s iPods have the potential to truly make a difference.
+Interactive video walls like Asics’, on the other hand, are impressive and exciting, but seem to serve branding purposes more so than consumers’ shopping experience.
 So to all brands looking to create a good cross channel service experience: you may want to focus on the small and easy-to-implement technologies that actually help consumers and store clerks alike, rather than the big flashy marketing screens.

 About the author